 Now is the time for governments to step up to ensure all refugees have access to basic services, education and employment opportunities and to provide more legal pathways for refugees to resettle.
 Governments must also support those who are trapped in conflict countries, uphold human rights and tackle the root causes of the refugee crisis.

-Collectively the G20 countries account for 85% of world GDP, 80% of global trade and represent over two thirds of the world’s population.
+Collectively the world's richest 20 countries account for 85% of world GDP, 80% of global trade and represent over two thirds of the world’s population.
 They are best-placed to mobilise the political will and the financial resources necessary to address the refugee crisis.

-When the 20 most powerful countries in the world come together in Germany in July 2017, refugees must be on top of their agenda.
+When the 20 most powerful countries in the world come together for the G7 in Canada this June and the G20 in Argentina this November, refugees must be on top of their agenda.

-Sign our petition calling on all G20 leaders to take concrete steps to help refugees worldwide.
+Sign our petition calling on all G7 and G20 leaders to take concrete steps to help refugees worldwide.
 Every signature will help us to increase the pressure and see some real change.